 Packable Day Pack

-A small backpack that can compress into its own stuff sack is very handy for day hikes and walking tours, so we commonly pack one, like this Osprey Ultralight Stuff Pack.
+A small backpack that can compress into its own stuff sack is very handy for day hikes and walking tours, so we commonly include one when packing for a snorkeling trip, like this Osprey Ultralight Stuff Pack.

 Ziploc Bags Are Handy